Vedprakash05498/Questions/README.md

 You can replace the list of numbers with your own list to find the average of any set of numbers.

+# Question 5

+"counting apple problems" and the problem is as follows:

+There are n people with two types of food, apples and oranges.
+Each person can either have an apple or an orange or none at all.
+How many different ways

+are there for the distribution of apples and oranges among the n people?

+To solve this problem, we can use the concept of permutations and combinations.

+Let's say there are k people who have been given apples.
+Then, the number of people who have been given oranges would be n - k.
+We can distribute apples

+among n people in nCk ways (n choose k).
+And since each of these ways corresponds to a unique distribution of oranges as well, we need to multiply nCk by

+(n-k)C(n-k) to get the total number of distributions.

+Therefore, the total number of distributions of apples and oranges among n people is:

+Σ (nCk * (n-k)C(n-k)), k=0 to n

+where Σ denotes summation.
+This expression can be simplified using the identity nCk = nC(n-k), to get:

+Σ (nCk)², k=0 to n/2

+where n/2 denotes the integer division of n by 2.

+So the final answer to the problem is the summation of nCk squared for k ranging from 0 to n/2.

+import math

+def count_distributions(n):

+    count = 0

+    for k in range(n//2 + 1):

+        count += math.comb(n, k)**2

+    return count

+# Example usage
+n = 5

+distributions = count_distributions(n)

+print(f"There are {distributions} ways to distribute apples and oranges among {n} people.")

+In this code, we use the math.comb() function to calculate the binomial coefficient (i.e., n choose k) and then sum up the squares of these coefficients

+for k ranging from 0 to n/2.
+The // operator performs integer division in Python 3, which is used to ensure that we only iterate over k values up to n/2.

+Note that this code assumes that n is a non-negative integer.
+If n can be negative or a non-integer, you may need to add some additional error checking to

+the code.